 - Triodos Bank

 A number of online-only banks have appeared in recent years to rival traditional banks.
-These banks offer accounts that can be opened and operated remotely and are a convenient way of banking for people who travel around a lot.
-Providers of online banking in the UK include:
+These banks offer accounts that can be operated remotely and are a convenient way of banking for people who travel around a lot.
+The digital-only banks operating in the UK include:

 Banking services in the UK

 Banking in the UK includes the following services:

 - Current accounts – most banks offer a range of everyday accounts including standard accounts and products for the likes of students and young people.